drevanth095-maker/Test-4/README.md

    These models can improves the stability and also useful to make  predictions ML models can handle the realworld examples
    These supervised machine learning models for classification and Prediction
-       EX:- Email spam detection or any frauid detecting calls etc...
+       EX:- Email spam detection or any frauid detecting calls etc..